Two-dimensional multi-target detection: an autocorrelation analysis approach: Introduction

-This work extends the analysis of the MTD model and generalizes \rev{previous works}~\cite{bendory2019multi}, \cite{lan2020multi}, \cite{marshall2020image}, \cite{bendory2021multi} by considering two-dimensional images that are both arbitrarily rotated, and arbitrarily spaced; the image occurrences are only required to not overlap.
-When dealing with an \emph{arbitrary spacing distribution} of the images in the measurement (see Figure~\ref{fig:Micrograph_shifts}(c)), the autocorrelations of the measurement involve intricate interactions between adjacent image occurrences (see for instance~Figure~\ref{fig:Micrograph_shifts}(d)), leading to complicated relations between the autocorrelations of the measurement and the target image.
-The main contribution of this paper is in \re{developing an autocorrelation analysis framework for the} two-dimensional MTD problem \re{with} an arbitrary spacing distribution.
-We define the separation functions between a pair and a triplet of adjacent image occurrences in the measurement, and relate the autocorrelations of the measurement with those of the target image.
-Then, we devise an algorithm for the recovery of the target image from \re{a measurement}, and demonstrate a successful reconstruction in \rev{noisy regimes}~(see Section~\ref{sec:numeric}).
-It is a significant step towards efficiently estimating a molecular structure directly from a noisy \mbox{cryo-EM} micrograph~\cite{bendory2018toward}.
+The main contribution of this paper is in {developing an autocorrelation analysis framework for the} two-dimensional MTD problem {with} an arbitrary spacing distribution\comm{.
+We} define the separation functions between a pair and a triplet of adjacent image occurrences in the measurement, \comm{allowing us to} relate the autocorrelations of the measurement with those of the target image.
+Then, we devise an algorithm for the recovery of the target image from {a measurement}, and demonstrate a successful reconstruction in {noisy regimes}~(see Section~\ref{sec:numeric}).
+It is \comm{thus} a significant step towards efficiently estimating a molecular structure directly from a noisy \mbox{cryo-EM} micrograph~\cite{bendory2018toward}.